 The NEXT STEP IS…

 Learn a Little Spanish.

-While there are many Panamanians who can now speak fluent English, it would be to your advantage to learn Spanish.
-Simple phrases and sentences that can help you buy food in the market, ask for directions, and to simply have a nice conversation with the locals would help you adjust quickly.
+While there are many Panamanians who can speak fluent English, it would be to your advantage to learn Spanish.
+Simple phrases and sentences that can help you buy food in the market, ask for directions, and simply have a nice conversation with the locals would help you adjust quickly.
 Panamanians love it when they hear an expat speaking their language.
 Learning a new language, in itself, would also be to your advantage since you have an added skill.
 DUOLingo.com is a good way to learn a little Spanish every day.
-It is free and available online or an App for your phone.
+It is free and available online or as an App for your phone.